Junghee01/jungheekim.github.io/index.md

 Prospective PhD applicant focusing on mobility modeling in data-scarce environments

 ## Research Interests
+- Mobility Behavior Modeling

-- Machine Learning for Transportation Systems
+- Machine Learning for Resilient Transportation Systems
+- Transportation Network Optimization
-- Learning under Data Scarcity (e.g., Graph-based and Physics-informed approaches)
+- Learning under Data Scarcity
-- Transportation Network Optimization and Mobility Behavior Modeling

 ## About
+Hello!
+I am Junghee Kim.
+I am interested in developing data-driven and learning-based approaches for resilient transportation systems, particularly in data-scarce environments or extereme disasters.

-I hold a master's degree in Civil and Environmental Engineering from Korea Advanced Institute of Science and Technology (KAIST) and have over six years of experience in the public transportation sector.
+I hold a master's degree in Civil and Environmental Engineering from Korea Advanced Institute of Science and Technology (KAIST) and have over six years of experience in the Korea Road Traffic Authority.

-My experience includes traffic signal operations and data-driven analysis, such as identifying high-risk intersections using accident data, redesigning road infrastructure, and analyzing traffic accidents through simulation and field investigations.
+My work experience focused on redesigning hazardous intersections through accident data analysis, geometric improvements, and traffic signal adjustments, along with traffic accident analysis using simulation and field investigations.

 Building on this domain knowledge, I have applied machine learning to mobility data, identifying behavioral changes in subway usage during COVID-19 using DTW-based clustering and developing predictive model for transit demand under large-scale events and weather conditions.

-I am interested in developing data-driven and learning-based approaches for transportation systems, particularly in data-scarce environments and network optimization.

 ## Research